pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ## Introducing our Platform Tips

-At the time of this writing we have 92 tips on our platform.
-You can check them out [here](https://codechalleng.es/tips).
+At the time of this writing we have [92 tips on our platform](https://codechalleng.es/tips):

 ![pybites tips page]({filename}/images/selenium-carbon/pybites-tips.png)

-Let's inspect the html what we need to parse with BeautifulSoup:
+Let's inspect the html we need to parse with BeautifulSoup:

 ![html of each tip]({filename}/images/selenium-carbon/tip-html.png)